iclr-blogposts/2026/_posts/2026-04-27-sampler-eval-trilemma.md

 ---
 layout: distill
 title: An Impossibility Trilemma for Data-Free Sampler Evaluation
 description: Neural samplers aim to learn to sample a target unnormalized energy potential.
 Sampler quality can be evaluated in a data-free manner, using only the model and the target potential, or in a data-driven manner, with additional data about the target distribution such as known modes, summary statistics, and reference MCMC samples.
 While data-driven eval is valuable, data-free eval has compelling conceptual advantages, raising the question of how well data-free eval could work.
-Here, we prove an impossibility trilemma for data-free sampler evaluation; we can only have two among i) mode-covering metric, ii) stable with finite variance, iii) transitivity guarantee (if A>B and B>C, then A>C).
-We situate the implications of this trilemma in the broader conceptual landscape of data-driven and data-free sampler evaluation.
+Here, we prove an impossibility trilemma for data-free sampler evaluation; we can only have two among i) mode-covering metric, ii) stable with finite variance, iii) universal ranking (dominance transitivity guarantee / model score does not depend on other models).
+This note surveys underexplored design space of data-free sampler eval metrics, and asks the community which eval properties we are willing to sacrifice in the face of the impossibility of satisfying all of them.
 date: 2026-04-27
 future: true
 htmlwidgets: true